All Prologue: Plot

-When Omar is called into court (without proper attire besides a flamboyant tie), he identifies Bird and the weapon used to kill William Gant.
-As they observe the trial, Stringer discusses with McNulty whether Omar truly did witness the Gant murder.
+When Omar takes the stand (without proper attire besides a flamboyant tie), he identifies Bird and the weapon used to kill William Gant.
+As they observe the trial, Stringer discusses with McNulty whether Omar really witnessed the Gant murder.
 Levy subjects Omar to a harsh cross-examination, but Omar quickly turns the attacks back on Levy.
 After the jury returns a guilty verdict, Judge Daniel Phelan refuses Levy's request for an appeal bond and states that he will almost certainly sentence Bird to life in prison.
 Afterward, McNulty asks Omar if he really saw Bird commit the murder.
-Omar responds, "You really askin'?".
+Omar responds, "You really askin'?"

 Freamon tells Daniels that Frank lives within his means, while his stevedores union is in financial trouble.
 Freamon and Prez have found a paper trail through campaign finance records linking the union to $70,000 in contributions.
-Herc reports that they have had success making street-level hand-to-hands, but have found no ties between portside drug dealers and the union.
+Herc reports that they have had success making street-level hand-to-hands but have found no ties between portside drug dealers and the union.
 Beadie suggests that the union is making extra money by facilitating smuggling through the port.
-Daniels reassigns Prez and Greggs to focus on the vice trade, and Freamon works with Russell and Bunk to look at container movements.
+Daniels reassigns Prez and Greggs to focus on the vice trade, and Freamon works with Beadie and Bunk to look at container movements.

-McNulty visits his wife at her real estate office and she agrees to go on a date with him on Friday night.
+McNulty visits his ex-wife Elena at her real estate office, and she agrees to go on a date with him on Friday night.
 When they go to dinner, McNulty drinks only wine and lies to Elena, claiming that he's not drinking so much anymore.
-She says she's still angry with him but when McNulty asks for a chance to reunite with her, she invites him to bed instead.
+Elena says she's still angry with him, but when McNulty asks for a chance to reunite with her, she invites him to bed instead.
 Later, over drinks, Bunk laments the pressure he feels from Rawls, while McNulty says he wants to make another go of things with Elena.

 Greggs meets with Shardene Innes for help tracking down Eastern European girls working in the vice trade.
 She discusses her strip club assignment with Cheryl, who is angry that Greggs has returned to detective work and insists on accompanying her.
 A friend of Shardene's tells the detectives that there is a madam who organizes the girls and keeps them at a motel, where they are under guard when not working.
 After visiting the club, Greggs takes Cheryl to the port and explains how the Jane Does died.
 Beadie shows Bunk and Daniels how to track container movements on the computer.
 Beadie and Freamon are able to tie the missing containers to Horseface.